Villa Philmonte: Background

 The Villa was built in 1926 by oil magnate Waite Phillips who used it to oversee his 300000 acre cattle ranch in northeast New Mexico.
-Although it is popularly considered to have been built in a Mission and Spanish Colonial due to its location in the American Southwest and external similarities to adobe structures, the decor and actual construction of the house was actually intended to be representative of the Mediterranean style; the house is actually coated by layers of plaster over the years giving it an adobe-like appearance.
+The house was built in the then-popular Mediterranean Revival style.
+The house was coated by layers of plaster over the years giving it an adobe-like appearance.
 Phillips named the house by combining the first half of his name with monte, the Spanish word for mountain.
 In addition to the Villa, Phillips built several other retreats on his ranch's property, including Fish Camp on the Agua Fria Creek and Hunting Lodge near Cimarroncito (now Philmont Scout Ranch camps).

-Phillips donated the Villa, along with 91538 acre of land and the Philtower office building in Tulsa, Oklahoma, to the Boy Scouts in 1941, supplementing a 1938 gift of 35857 acre that had created the Philmont Rocky Mountain Scout camp, near Cimarron, New Mexico.
+Phillips donated the Villa, along with 91538 acre of land and the Philtower office building in Tulsa, Oklahoma, to the Boy Scouts in 1941, supplementing a 1938 gift of 35857 acre that had created the Philturn Rocky Mountain Scout camp, near Cimarron, New Mexico.
 The Boy Scouts of America has operated the property since that time and has opened the Villa to Scouts and visitors as a museum.
 Regularly scheduled tours are offered during the summer.